jessezwu/bias_detection_with_datarobot/README.md

 Project definitions should be defined in a yaml config file, e.g. `config/project_config.yaml`.

-For an end to end report run
+For an end to end html report run

 ```
 ./generate_report.sh